gybgivee/retail-management-system/README.md

 Retail Management using C#.Net and phpMyAdmin Database.</br>
 This project is a part of Database subject was built in 2017 (my 2nd year in Khon Kaen University)</br>

-This project is fully functional in the lists following below,but still need improve in many ways including security, clean code , tabase design itself and user interface etc.
+This project is working functionally in the lists following below,but still need improve in many ways including security, clean code , tabase design itself and user interface and lots more.
 </br>

 ![Relational Database](./relational.PNG?raw=true "Relational")
 </br>
-The system have functionalities inccluding the following </br>
+The system have functionalities including the following </br>

 1.)
 Employee : (username:thehug/password:555)
 * Store Management